 Let’s start with the basics of Jet Engines!
 There are some of the box inventions that have defined the course of time.
 These inventions established humankind at the top of the hierarchy.
 One of the most valuable and extravagant inventions is the Jet engine.

-- Jet propulsion mechanism was in pipeline way before any of the jet planes was manufactures.
+- Jet propulsion mechanism was in the pipeline way before any of the jet planes were manufactured.

 - The first idea for anything related to jet engines came in 150BC when n Egyptian philosopher names Hero has a mere concept of a cauldron-shaped machine that converts steam pressure into a jet force.

 After that, 300 years ago, the law of motion helped humankind to develop the concept of jet propulsion.
 It runs on one of the most popular physics laws, which says that “for every action, there is an equal and opposite reaction.”

 This was first used in a horseless vehicle which was known as the Newton Steam engine.
 This vehicle uses jet propulsion to move from one space to another.